-Your English Bulldog puppy will need to be confined for the first couple of months.
-Puppies can wander off, injure themselves and can be attacked by other animals.
-You will also need a place for your puppy when you are away.
-You may either house him/her in a small room, or a dog pen in a larger room.
-Make sure you have a warm blanket or dog bed for him/her to sleep on.
-Interact with your puppy as much as possible during this time and ensure her/she is fed and watered.
-Avoid shouting at your pets (at any age).
+Bulldog Care is important.
+Your new Bulldog puppy will need to be kept inside for the first few months.
+Puppies who are not confined can injure themselves, get lost and be hurt by other animals.
+You will need a specific area for your puppy when you are not at home.
+You may either keep your puppy in a small room or dog pen somewhere inside your home.
+Make sure you have a warm blanket for them to sleep on.
+Spend time with your puppy as much as possible during this important period, and ensure they have enough food and water.
+Avoid loud noises and shouting around your pup (at any age).

 Feeding and Water